zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ```

 {% hint style="info" %}
-The artifact produced from the preexisting data will have special type `PreexistingArtifactPath`, but can be treated as regular `pathlib.Path` object while using it.
+The artifact produced from the preexisting data will have special type a `PreexistingArtifactPath`, but can be treated as a regular `pathlib.Path` object while using it.
 {% endhint %}

 Now let's explore the Pytorch Lightning example to fit model and store the checkpoints on remote location.